A make-ahead overnight breakfast casserole is great for holidays, weekends, or guests!

-Leave your bread out for a few hours or place it on a tray at 350 degrees for about 8 minutes to slightly dry it out.
+- Leave your bread out for a few hours or place it on a tray at 350˚F for about 8 minutes to slightly dry it out.

-Spray a 9x13 inch baking dish.
-Layer half of the bread cubes in the pan and top with all of the cream cheese and 2 cups of blueberries.
-Top with remaining bread.
+- Grease a 9x13 inch baking dish.
+Layer half of the bread cubes in the pan.
+Top with cream cheese mixture & half the blueberries.
+Top with remaining bread and blueberries.

-Zest and juice the lemon.
-In a bowl, stir together the eggs, milk and syrup until well mixed.
-Add the lemon zest and half of the lemon juice.
-Pour over the bread cubes, cover with foil and refrigerate overnight.
+- In a bowl, stir together the eggs, milk, syrup, and lemon zest until well mixed.
+Pour over the bread cubes, cover with foil, and refrigerate overnight.

-Remove the casserole from the fridge about 45-60 minutes before baking.
-Preheat the oven to 350 degrees F. Bake covered 30 minutes.
-Remove foil and bake an additional 30-40 minutes.
-Ensure the center is cooked before removing from the oven.
+- Remove the casserole from the fridge about 45-60 minutes before baking.
+Preheat the oven to 350°F.

 - Mix topping ingredients together in a small bowl.
 Sprinkle over casserole just before baking.